arp6333/Signing-Powershell-Script/ReadMe.md

    6. Finish

-4. Certificate can now be imported just by doubling clicking.
+4. Certificate can now be send to anyone and imported on their machine just by doubling clicking.